 Though currently out of print, Vegan Desserts is being refreshed in paperback format as we speak, due for a triumphant return to bookstores this coming November.
 Since I would hate to leave you hanging without a copy, at the height of this strawberry sale, consider this pie a small taste of what’s to come.

-2 1/2 Cups All-Purpose Flour
+- 2 1/2 Cups All-Purpose Flour

-1 Tablespoon Granulated Sugar
+- 1 Tablespoon Granulated Sugar

-1 Teaspoon Salt
+- 1 Teaspoon Salt

-1 Cup Margarine, Chilled
+- 1 Cup Vegan Butter, Chilled

-1 Teaspoon Apple Cider Vinegar
+- 1 Teaspoon Apple Cider Vinegar

-4 to 6 Tablespoons Ice-Cold water
+- 4 to 6 Tablespoons Ice-Cold water

-3 Medium Kiwis
+- 3 Medium Kiwis

-2 Cups Fresh Strawberries, Sliced
+- 2 Cups Fresh Strawberries, Sliced

-1 Tablespoon Lemon Zest
+- 1 Tablespoon Lemon Zest

-1/2 Cup Granulated Sugar
+- 1/2 Cup Granulated Sugar

-1/4 Cup Tapioca Flour
+- 1/4 Cup Tapioca Flour

-The crust for this pie is made like an traditional pie crust; Start by combining the flour, sugar, and salt in a large bowl.
-Cut the margarine into small cubes and add it into the dry mix, tossing to coat.
-Using a pastry cutter or fork, cut the margarine into the flour until you achieve a dry, crumbly mixture with lumps about the size of pebbles or peas.
+- The crust for this pie is made like an traditional pie crust; Start by combining the flour, sugar, and salt in a large bowl.
+Cut the vegan butter into small cubes and add it into the dry mix, tossing to coat.
+Using a pastry cutter or fork, cut the butter into the flour until you achieve a dry, crumbly mixture with lumps about the size of pebbles or peas.
 You can also pulse all of these ingredients in your food processor to speed the process along, if desired.
 Pour in the vinegar, and add the water one tablespoon at a time, continuing to mix or pulse until it just comes together into a cohesive ball.
 Wrap the dough in plastic and chill for about 30 minutes before working with it further.

 it into quarters, without pressing down, and quickly move it into a lightly grease pin tin.
 Place the point of the folded dough in the center, and very gently unfold the sides so that it fills the pan, using your fingers to press it in evenly.
 Cut the excess dough away from the sides and add it into the second half sitting in the fridge.
 Place the whole pan in the fridge as well.

-Now you’re ready to preheat your oven to 350 degrees.
+- Now you’re ready to preheat your oven to 350 degrees.

-The filling is very easy to make and comes together quickly.
+- The filling is very easy to make and comes together quickly.
 In a large bowl, combine the kiwis, sliced strawberries, and lemon zest.
 Sprinkle on the sugar, tapioca flour, and salt over the top and toss to combine, thoroughly coating the fruit.
 Move all of the fruit filling into your prepared crust and set aside.

-Take the remaining dough out and roll it out to the same thickness, cutting it into 1/2 inch wide strips.
+- Take the remaining dough out and roll it out to the same thickness, cutting it into 1/2 inch wide strips.
 Arrange it in a lattice design over the top of the pie and crimp it by pinching it to the edges.
 Bake at 350 degrees for 45 – 55 minutes, until the crust is golden brown and the fruit is bubbling away.
 Let cool completely before slicing or else the juices will run out.

 *To easily peel kiwi fruits, cut off both ends with a paring knife and starting from one of the cut sides, insert a spoon just under the skin and twist the kiwi so that the spoon goes all the way around the circumference of the fruit.
 Repeat the process on the other end, and the “meat” of the fruit will simply pop out.